 Application of the System Development Life Cycle (SDLC) framework to plan, analyze, design, implement, and maintain information technology systems, including methods and models for developing and documenting the requirements for an information system, processes and procedures to design, procure, implement, and maintain systems, and an introduction to industry standard methods and tools that support the SDLC process such as UML, Use Case analysis, Rapid Application Development and CASE.

 IST4200 Cyber Law and Ethics3

-Ethical and legal issues in the use of the Internet, with emphasis on privacy, intellectual property, freedom of expression, and e-commerce.
+This course examines managing the ethical and legal issues that arise in the use of the Internet.
+Emphasis is given to areas of privacy, intellectual property, freedom of expression, and e-commerce.

 IST4300 IT Application, Acquisition, and Implementation3

 Decisions and activities required to implement an information system project, emphasizing strategic decisions based on technical, business, political and legal factors, vendor selection, relationship management, and human factors such as change management, education and training.

 Concepts and skills for designing, installing, and maintaining a computer network with application to Microsoft Windows network.